'Report them to me': Tanzanian official asks residents to help hunt gays

 Makonda is forming a 17-member committee, which starts next week, in order to carry out his anti-gay crackdown.
 The committee, according to the activist, will consist of police officers, psychologists, telecom regulators and film regulators.
 He said the committee will target suspected gay people through social media and other online forms of networking.

-Homosexuality is punishable in Tanzania by a prison sentence of 30 years to life, one of the harshest punishments in the world for same-sex intimacy, according to Human Rights Watch (HRW).
+Homosexuality is punishable in Tanzania by a prison sentence of 30 years to life, one of the harshest punishments in the world for same-sex intimacy, according to Human Rights Watch.

 The LGBTQ activist said Makonda’s rise began shortly after he was elected to office in 2016.
-Makonda reportedly rounded up sex workers and gay men and performed “forced anal exams,” a debunked Victorian-era practice where doctors attempt to determine a person’s homosexuality using an invasive exam.
+Makonda reportedly rounded up sex workers and gay men and performed “forced anal exams,” a debunked Victorian-era practice where doctors attempt to determine a person’s homosexuality.
 The United Nations, Amnesty International and Human Rights Watch say the practice can amount to torture.

 The activist said Makonda has framed the anti-gay campaign as “for Tanzania, because those gay issues are against our norms, against God, against both beliefs, Islam and Christianity.”